Lithuanian Air Force: 1919–1940

 The Lithuanian Military Aviation was active in Lithuanian wars of independence battles with the Red Army and Polish military units.
 The pilot performing the most military sorties was Jurgis Dobkevičius, who later became the first Lithuanian aircraft designer and builder.
 On May 12, 1920, Vytautas Rauba was the first Lithuanian aviator to lose his life in an aircraft crash.
 On October 4 of the same year, in a fight with the advancing Polish military during staged Želigowski's mutinity, the first aircraft with a Lithuanian crew was shot down.
 The pilot of the aircraft, Juozas Kumpis, commander of Lithuania's First Air Squadron, was severely injured and died as prisoner of the Polish military.

-Starting in 1920 the military aviation branch was renamed a number of times and some time after 1928 it was named to the equivalent of the Lithuanian Air Force.
+Starting in 1920 the military aviation branch was renamed a number of times and sometime after 1928 it was named to the equivalent of the Lithuanian Air Force.

 The Lithuanian Air Force supported and encouraged various aeronautics related activities, such as the sport of gliding.
 In 1933, in cooperation with Aero Club of Lithuania, they helped establish a Lithuanian Gliding School in Nida and send their only experienced glider pilot, Gregorius Radvenis, to be the school's instructor and supervisor.

 In 1940, the Lithuanian Air Force consisted of eight Air Squadrons, including reconnaissance, fighter, bomber and training units.
 Air Force bases had been established in the cities and towns of Kaunas / Žagariškės, Šiauliai / Zokniai Air Base), Panevėžys / Pajuostis.
 In the summer time, airfields near the cities of Palanga and Rukla were also used.
 A total of 117 aircraft and 230 pilots and observers were listed in the books by mid-1940, at the moment of occupation of Lithuania by the Soviet Union.